-The Interim Measures for the Administration of Internet Advertising, or the Internet Advertising Measures regulating the internet-based advertising activities were adopted by the SAIC on July 4, 2016 and became effective on September 1, 2016.
-According to the Internet Advertising Measures, internet advertisers are responsible for the authenticity of the advertisements content and all online advertisements must be marked "Advertisement" so that viewers can easily identify them as such.
+The Measures for the Administration of Internet Advertising, or the Internet Advertising Measures, which would regulate the internet-based advertising activities were adopted by the SAMR on February 25, 2023 and will become effective on May 1, 2023 to replace The Interim Measures for the Administration of Internet Advertising.
+According to the Internet Advertising Measures, internet advertisers are responsible for the authenticity of the advertisements content and all online advertisements must be identifiable so that viewers can identify them as advertisements.
 Publishing and circulating advertisements through the internet shall not affect the normal use of the internet by users.
-It is not allowed to induce users to click on the content of advertisements by any fraudulent means, or to attach advertisements or advertising links in the emails without permission.
-In addition, the following internet advertising activities are prohibited: (i) providing or using any applications or hardware to intercept, filter, cover, fast forward or otherwise restrict any authorized advertisement of other persons, (ii) using network pathways, network equipment or applications to disrupt the normal data transmission of advertisements, alter or block authorized advertisements of other persons or load advertisements without authorization, or (iii) using fraudulent statistical data, transmission effect or matrices relating to online marketing performance to induce incorrect quotations, seek undue interests or harm the interests of others.
+The Internet Advertising Measures prohibit inducing users to click advertising links or content by the following deceptive or misleading means: (i) using fake system or fake alarms on system updates, system errors, clearances, notices and so on, (ii) using fake symbols for playing content, start, pause, return or so on, (iii) using deceptive promises relating to awards, or (iv) using other means to induce users to click on the content of advertisements.
+In addition, advertisements for cosmetic products are prohibited from publishing on any internet medium targeting minors.